Solvent Extraction of Metal Ions

 Equipment and Techniques

-The equipment and techniques used for solvent extraction vary depending on the specific application.
-However, some of the most common equipment and techniques include:
+The specific equipment and techniques employed in solvent extraction vary depending on the application.
+Common methods include:

-- Extraction columns: These columns are used to contact the aqueous solution with the organic solvent.
-The columns are typically made of glass or metal, and they have a perforated plate at the bottom to allow the organic solvent to pass through.
+- Extraction columns: These columns facilitate contact between the aqueous and organic phases.
+They are typically constructed from glass or metal and often incorporate a perforated plate at the bottom to control solvent flow.

 Types of Experiments